Overview

 Before applying for a TUE, players should consider whether their prescribed medication or method is on the Prohibited List.
 Here are some helpful resources:

-All applications for Therapeutic Use Exemptions must be made through the online TUE Portal.
+All applications for TUEs must be made through the online TUE Portal.

 TUEs are required for events covered by the Tennis Anti-Doping Programme: Events sanctioned by the ATP, WTA, ITF and the Grand Slams.